AlexGaithuma/Trypanosome-characterization-by-ITS1-amplicon-seq/README.md

 3) Downstream processing of ASVs where ASV table filtering is done to correct for index-bleed where a small percentage of reads bleed into other samples.
 This was done by the amptk filter command using 0.005, the default index-bleed percentage.
 4) Additional post-clustering ASV table filtering step can be done using the amptk lulu command.
 LULU is an algorithm for removing erroneous molecular ASVs from community data derived by high-throughput sequencing of amplified marker genes.
 LULU identifies errors by combining sequence similarity and co-occurrence patterns yielding reliable biodiversity estimates.
 5) Taxonomy is assigned to the final ASV (OTU) table by a remote BLAST aganist NCBI nt database.

+# Example
+The provided sample data contains Illumina reads of trypanosome ITS1 region amplicons. simply download the data and run the pipeline in the Run.sh script.

+The final result is an OTU table with taxonomy of each of the trypanosome species detected.
+Also included are all the OTU sequences which can be used for phylogenetic analysis.
+Additionally a biom file is generated and can be used for more analysis in R using phyloseq package.